Episode 30 – Awake

 Much, much later…

-The sun was just beginning to peep over the valley ridges, when finally Jaak drifted off to sleep.
+The sun was just beginning to peep over the valley ridges when, finally, Jaak drifted off to sleep.

 The sun would soon find the chink in the curtains.